The Pros and Cons of Using a Smith Machine: Is It Right for Your Workout?

 2. Over-reliance on the Machine

-Because the Smith machine provides stability, some lifters may become overly reliant on it, neglecting to develop the stabilizing muscles needed for free weight exercises.
+Because the Smith machine rack provides stability, some lifters may become overly reliant on it, neglecting to develop the stabilizing muscles needed for free weight exercises.
 This can limit overall strength and functional fitness.

 3. Not Ideal for Functional Strength Training